|

 purposes.

-For purposes of this subparagraph, a legally adopted child of
+For purposes of this subparagraph,

-an individual shall be treated
+individual shall be treated

 as a child of such individual